solide-project/awesome-learn-solidity/main/exploring-viction-ecosystem/deploying-gasless-vrc25/README.md

 Once a the VRC25 token has been deployed, let's create and use another address, *Address Y*, and fund it with using [Viction Testnet Faucet](https://faucet-testnet.viction.xyz/).

 With this funding, we can mint the sample VRC25 token to *Address Y*.
 While this initial interaction will incur gas fees, the minted tokens will enable Address Y to participate in token burning.
-In the next steps, we will apply Viction's Issuer functionality to allow Address Y to burn tokens without incurring gas fees (as well as minting), making the process efficient and cost-effective.
+In the next steps, we will apply Viction's Issuer functionality to allow Address Y to burn tokens without incurring gas fees (as well as minting), making the process https://raw.githubusercontent.com/solide-project/awesome-learn-solidity/vic and cost-effective.

 ![Mint](https://raw.githubusercontent.com/solide-project/awesome-learn-solidity/master/main/exploring-viction-ecosystem/deploying-gasless-vrc25/assets/mint.png)